Quick Navigation

 One of the most magical things about Lake Yamanakako is the “Diamond Fuji” phenomenon—when the sun sets or rises perfectly behind the summit of Mt.
 Fuji, creating a glowing diamond-like effect.

 This can only be seen during specific days in winter, usually in late January and early February, from select viewing spots along the lake.
-The most popular location is Nagisa Park (長池親水公園), where many photographers and travelers gather hoping to catch this iconic moment.
+The most popular location is Nagaikesinnsui Park (長池親水公園), where many photographers and travelers gather hoping to catch this iconic moment.

 Even if you visit outside of Diamond Fuji season, the lake often reflects the mountain beautifully on calm, clear mornings, making it a favorite among nature photographers and Mt.
 Fuji lovers.